 provide objective, complete, and easily monitored data; and

-is available for audit by the Executive Officer to verify the accuracy of the reported information to a similar degree as the procedures in subsections (d), (e), and (f).
+be available for audit by the Executive Officer to verify the accuracy of the reported information to a similar degree as the procedures in subsections (d), (e), and (f).

-A vehicle manufacturer may obtain approval to use warranty claim data from a sampling of representative California warranty stations in lieu of using data from all California warranty stations to comply with the requirements of subsection (d), (e), or (f) above.
-The Executive Officer shall approve such use if the manufacturer demonstrates that the sampling will yield results representative of the vehicle manufacturer’s total California warranty stations and does not, by design, exclude or include specific warranty stations in an attempt to collect data only from warranty stations with lower warranty rates.
+A vehicle manufacturer may submit a request to the Executive Officer for approval to use warranty claim data from a sampling of representative California warranty stations in lieu of using data from all California warranty stations to comply with the requirements of subsection (d), (e), or (f) above.
+The Executive Officer shall approve such use in writing within 30 days of the request if the manufacturer demonstrates that the sampling will yield results representative of the vehicle manufacturer’s total California warranty stations and does not, by design, exclude or include specific warranty stations in an attempt to collect data only from warranty stations with lower warranty rates.

 California ZEV Warranty Statement.
 The vehicle manufacturer shall furnish a copy of the following statement with each new vehicle: